Plugin Configuration for Developers¶

 conf.registerGlobalValue(WorldDom, 'globalWorldDominationRequires',

-registry.String('', """Determines the capability required to access the
+registry.String('worldDom', """Determines the capability required to perform world domination."""))

 conf.registerGroup(WorldDom, 'attackTargets')